Entyvio IV (Vedolizumab)

 Dosage Instructions

 The recommended dose is 300 mg per infusion.
-You’ll receive your first dose, then additional infusions at 2 weeks and 6 weeks.
-Your doctor will assess your response 6 to 8 weeks after completing these initial doses.
-For Crohn’s disease patients who haven’t responded, an additional dose may be given at week 10.
-If you respond well to the first 3 doses, you’ll continue with infusions every 8 weeks.
-Your doctor may adjust this to every 4 weeks depending on how well the treatment works for you.
+You'll receive the first dose, then additional infusions at 2 weeks and 6 weeks.
+Your doctor will assess your response 6-8 weeks after the initial treatment.
+For Crohn's disease patients who don't respond, an additional dose may be given at week 10.
+If you respond well to the first 3 doses, you'll continue with infusions every 8 weeks, though your doctor may adjust this to every 4 weeks if needed.

 What If You Miss a Dose?